 The app is free to use but comes with a monthly subscription option that will cost you $9.99.
 You will get credits which you can then use to boost your profile visibility, priority matching, and some additional features.

 Riot is a new anonymous chat messaging app that was built on the Matrix system.
 You can chat and share pretty much any file type here.
 Riot was built with groups in mind and unlike Slack where you have a new login for each room, Riot allows you to have a single login ID.

 You can use it to meet new people, for a school project, business project, sports team, and pretty much any other niche where you need to interact with a group of people.
 It is free, offers end to end encryption and supports voice and video calls.
 Riot’s strength lies in its scalability in terms of communities and groups, even when the other user is using a different app like Slack or IRC client.
 Riot wants the messaging world to be uninformed where anyone can use their preferred app and still communicate effectively.

 Wrapping Up: Anonymous Chat Apps

 Note: You can also use Telegram, for anonymous chatting.
 Although it asks for your number for verification, the number remains private and inaccessible to anyone who views your profile.
-Your number can be seen by either a friend or a mutual contacts only.
-A stranger has no chances to get contact information, unless yo are willing to share it.
+Your number can be seen by either a friend or mutual contacts only.
+A stranger has no chances to get contact information unless you are willing to share it.